oci-labs/pdfjs-dist-viewer-min/README.md

 This is a pre-built version of the PDF.js source code.
 I was unable to find a distribution of PDF.js that was both minified and included the viewer.html component.
 This is essentially just the files produced by running:
-`node make minified` against the upstream repo.
+`gulp minified` against the upstream repo.

 See https://github.com/mozilla/pdf.js for learning and contributing.